Birth for Humankind

 • Support bonding during early parenting, by visiting parent/s and baby after birth and continuing to provide emotional and practical support, such as feeding advice and information.

-Our programs are provided free of charge to people living in Greater Melbourne and surrounds who are experiencing economic disadvantage.
-Please ensure the client meets our economic disadvantage criteria before making a referral.
 Please click here for information on support options for people who do not meet the economic disadvantage requirement.

-Support is provided by Volunteer Doulas, based on their availability.
+Support is provided by volunteer doulas, based on their availability.